stephenharris/wp-readme-to-markdown/README.md

 **\*** Actual URL of the wordpress.org hosted screenshots can vary.
 Please see [#14](https://github.com/stephenharris/wp-readme-to-markdown/issues/14) for details.

+#### pre_convert
+Type: `function`
+Default value: `noop`

+A function which filters the value of the original readme file before it is converted.
+You should return the (modified) content.
+Returning a `false` value has the same effect as not providing a callback at all: the original readme file content is used.

+#### pre_convert
+Type: `function`
+Default value: `noop`

+A function which filters the value of the converted readme content immediately before it is written to file.
+You should return the (modified) content.
+Returning a `false` value has the same effect as not providing a callback at all: the converted readme content is written to file unchanged.

 ### Usage Examples

 #### Default Options